-33.2 The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

-34. Additional regulatory information as required by Schedule III to the Companies Act, 2013 a) Current Ratio = Current Assets divided by Current Liabilities
+- 32.2 The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - 33.
+Additional regulatory information as required by Schedule III to the Companies Act, 2013 - I. Ratio Analysis and its elements a) Current Ratio = Current Assets divided by Current Liabilities